srepmub/tacovr/README.md

 Current status (rotation probably won't work like this):

-![Screenshot][elec.png]
+![Screenshot][elec.png)

+*Note: this requires extra infento parts, not listed above!!*

-Next step is to add wiring, and start programming some basic moves.
+Next up is to add wiring, and start programming some basic moves.